- Course duration: 1 week

 Methods of Delivery

 The course content is delivered using a variety of theoretical and practical delivery styles.
-Subject matter experts (SMEs) are utilised to deliver sessions appropriate to their area of expertise and are supported by the faculty training team.
+Subject matter experts (SMEs) may be utilised to deliver sessions appropriate to their area of expertise and are supported by the faculty training team.

 Due to wearing respiratory protective equipment on the practical elements of the course, all delegates are required to be clean shaven.